 Dangers with Charcoal and Candles

-NEVER use charcoal indoors.
-Burning charcoal in an enclosed space can produce lethal levels of CO.
-Do not cook on a charcoal grill in a garage, even with the door open.
+- Never use charcoal indoors.
+Burning charcoal in an enclosed space can produce lethal levels of carbon monoxide.
+Do not cook on a charcoal grill in a garage, even with the garage door open.

 Dangers with Gas Leaks:

 - If you smell or hear gas leaking, leave your home immediately and contact local gas authorities from outside the home.
 Do not operate any electronics, such as lights or phone, before leaving.

 Link to broadcast quality video for media: